ngjunkang/OTOT-E/README.md

 CS 3219 OTOT Task E

+Ensure that local Redis server and MongoDB are up.
 To run, issue the following command,

 ```bash
 yarn